Balweg: Production

 Balweg is director Antonio "Butch" Perez's first film in six years, after his solo debut feature film Haplos.
 It is also actress Tetchie Agbayani's first film since she came back to the Philippines from Hollywood.

 Perez asserted that they did not fictionalize any element in Conrado Balweg's story for the film, stating that "The people concerned are still alive[,] we had to be very careful.
 It was only a matter of putting things to dramatic structure."
 According to the cast, filming in the Cordilleras was a difficult experience, with actor Phillip Salvador suggesting that "Butch was doing the most difficult movie of the year."

 Music

 Richard Reynoso sang the theme song to Balweg.

 Release

 Balweg was released on July 8, 1987, with free tie-in T-shirts and stickers handed out to "lucky" moviegoers.
 The film was a box office success.

+Television broadcast

+The film received a terrestrial television premiere on June 23, 1990, as a feature presentation for Tagalog Movie Greats, ABS-CBN's Saturday night movie presentation program.